htilburgs/MMM-MyTado/README.md

 ## Versions
 v1.0.0 - Initial release </br>
 v1.0.1 - Add Last update option </br>
-v1.0.2 - Allignment Home name and Status icons always on the right (CSS)
+v1.0.2 - Allignment Home name and Status icons always on the right (CSS)</br>
+v1.0.3 - Add debug option, to prevent to many loggings in the logfiles

 ## Credits
 This module is inspired by the [MMM-Tado module from WouterEekhout](https://github.com/WouterEekhout/MMM-Tado) </br>